Credible takeaways

 Here are some situations when it makes sense to appeal your financial aid award:

-- You have an ongoing financial commitment.
-The FAFSA doesn’t initially take certain ongoing financial commitments into account, such as paying medical expenses for a disabled child.
+- You have an ongoing financial commitment: The FAFSA doesn’t initially take certain ongoing financial commitments into account, such as paying medical expenses for a child with a disability.

 What to include in your appeal letter